happyCoder85/next-js-training/README.md

     •	Built-in CSS and Sass Support: Provides support for importing CSS and Sass files directly.

     •	File-Based Routing: Pages are automatically routed based on the file structure in the pages directory.

+### Key Concepts in React.js

+    1. Declarative vs. Imperative Code:
+        React allows developers to write declarative code.
+            •	Declarative Code: You describe the desired outcome (e.g., display a modal when the user clicks a button), and React handles the detailed steps to make it happen.
+            •	Imperative Code: In contrast, with vanilla JavaScript, you'd write step-by-step instructions (e.g., add an event listener,  create new HTML elements, manipulate the DOM).
+        By writing declarative code, you:
+            •	Avoid manual DOM manipulation.
+            •	Write cleaner, more maintainable code.
+            •	Let React handle the specifics of how the UI updates in response to user actions.
+    1. JSX: Blending HTML and JavaScript:
+        React supports a special syntax called JSX, which allows developers to write HTML-like code directly in JavaScript files.
+This  feature simplifies UI development by embedding HTML within JavaScript and makes it easier to manage complex interfaces.
+            •	In the React example, JSX is used to mix HTML structure and JavaScript logic (e.g., setShowModal) into a single, cohesive code block.
+    1. React’s State Management:
+        Another powerful feature of React is its ability to manage state.
+            •	State refers to variables that determine how a component behaves or displays.
+            •	React allows you to define states (e.g., whether a modal is open or closed) and react to changes in those states, ensuring your UI always reflects the current status of the app.

 **Why Use It?**
     1. Performance Optimization: Next.js optimizes performance with server-side rendering, static site generation, and automatic code splitting.
 This helps improve load times and overall user experience.